The Legend of Zelda: A Link to the Past (SNES)

 Bomb Shop Sign Women

-If this same sprite is spawned indoors, however, she's a different woman altogether.
-In fact, she's downright weird.
-This sprite will turn to face the player like many other NPCs in the game, but the only thing she seems to want to talk about is that the Bomb Shop is somewhere West of Link's current position.
+If this same sprite is spawned indoors, however, she's a different woman altogether – in fact, she's downright weird.
+This sprite will turn to face the player like many other NPCs in the game, but the only thing she seems to want to talk about is that the Bomb Shop is somewhere west of Link's current position.
 This mildly suggests that the Bomb Shop was originally in the Light World; or perhaps that there were multiple Bomb Shops.

 One could speculate that this sprite's indoor logic was used in the production phase to test out various text messages, or that perhaps the Bomb Shop had multiple rooms.
 Maybe it was intended at some point to have an indoor sprite direct Link towards the Bomb Shop within a network of rooms.

-The red-haired woman (sprite index 0x34) in the village, that also spends her time looking for people to narc on, behaves identically to the older woman when placed indoors.
+The red-haired woman (sprite index 0x34) in the village, who also spends her time looking for people to narc on, behaves identically to the older woman when placed indoors.
 As the white-haired woman retains her appearance indoors, so too does the red-haired woman.
 This is due to the fact that that these two sprites share the same logic, except for the subroutines called to render them to the screen.

 Dialogue Tester Sprite

-The sprite entity with index 0xb8 appears to be a leftover debug feature for testing the game's dialogue messages.
+The sprite entity with index 0xB8 appears to be a leftover debug feature for testing the game's dialogue messages.
 While it was previously thought that the sprite had some sort of menu for selecting the next message to be displayed, this is a misconception due to the fact that the templates for some of the game menus are found at some of the lowest message indices.
 Without other logic driving the sequencing of those menu templates, they have no effect.

 The sprite initializes its message index to 0x0000 and will increment this index after each message is displayed, which also causes its physical orientation to cycle to another cardinal direction.
 Each message is triggered automatically when the player gets close enough to the sprite, so the A button is not used to interact in this situation.
 This effectively prevents the player from passing through the sprite.